Aryan-hub05/FUTURE_CS_01/README.md

-# Vulnerability Assessment Report – Task 1
+# Task 1 – Vulnerability Assessment Report

-This repository contains a Vulnerability Assessment Report prepared as part of the **Future Interns Cyber Security Internship**.
+This repository contains Task 1 submission for the **Future Interns Cyber Security Internship**.

-The objective of this task is to identify common security vulnerabilities in a live web application, classify their risk levels, and provide clear remediation steps in a business-friendly manner.
+The objective of this task is to perform a basic vulnerability assessment on a legal testing website and document the findings in a professional manner.

 ---

-## 🔍 Target Website
+## 🌐 Target Website
 https://testphp.vulnweb.com
-*(Legal and intentionally vulnerable testing website)*
+(This is a legal and intentionally vulnerable testing website.)

 ---